Find out what transactions to include in the amount you use to work out Stamp Duty Land Tax (SDLT).

 - transfer of (taking on) a debt

-Calculate the chargeable consideration
+What’s included in the chargeable consideration

 These assets can include:

-- buildings and structures that are part of the land, for example farm buildings
+- buildings and structures that are part of the land (for example, farm buildings)

 - fixtures and fittings, including bathroom and kitchen fittings, but not carpets, curtains or free standing furniture

-- intangible assets, for example the value of goodwill attached to the land
+- intangible assets (for example, the value of goodwill attached to the land)

-It also includes the estimated value of a commitment to do work or services, for example a promise from the seller to repair the property.
+It also includes the estimated value of a commitment to do work or services (for example, a promise from the seller to repair the property).